For urgent consular assistance call

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 Strict rules control substances in personal medication.
-Check the Singapore Health Sciences Authority for a list of controlled substances.
-It also explains how to apply for approval at least 10 working days before you arrive.
+Some medications, including ones for ADHD and prescription pain medication, need prior approval before being brought into Singapore.
+Medicinal marijuana is not permitted.
+Check the Singapore Health Sciences Authority for a list of controlled substances, including how to apply for approval at least 10 working days before you arrive.

 Carry a copy of your prescription or a letter from your doctor stating: